sebastiangreger/kirby3-commentions/README.md

 #### Example

-Adding the following code to `site/config.php` or in a plugin would call the hypothetical function someCustomFunction() whenever a commention is updated from status `pending` to `published`:
+Adding the following code to `site/config.php` or in a plugin would call the hypothetical function `someCustomFunction()` whenever a commention is updated from status `pending` to `approved`:

 ```php
 'hooks' => [